alyssajford/Alyssablog/_posts/2024-10-03-introseaborn.md

 - In order to discover a built in data set, use the function `sns.get_dataset_names()`.
 An example that I will use is the "titanic" dataset.

-- To access it, we would type `data = sns`.load_dataset('titanic').
+- To access it, we would type `data = sns.load_dataset('titanic')'.
 After running this, the titanic dataset is now stored in a variable called "data".

 - To view summarized data, the next line of code written is `data.head()`.
 This allows us to view the first five rows of our dataset.
 Similarly, we could type `data.tail()` to view the last five rows of the dataset.